This post contains affiliate links.

 Book 12 – What We Don’t Talk About When We Talk About Fat

-The RWR Book Club is here to remind you that you’re not alone in questioning diet culture.
-You’re not wrong for wanting a different way.
 And you absolutely deserve a space where self-care isn’t tied to shame, guilt, or unrealistic standards.

-So whether you’re joining the next book discussion, catching up on past reads, or simply reflecting quietly — you’re part of this movement.
+So whether you’re joining the next book discussion, catching up on past reads, or simply reflecting quietly, you’re part of this movement.

 Here’s to unlearning, relearning, and supporting each other as we build a life of results without restriction.